 This qualification reflects the role of entry level workers who provide services and interventions to clients with alcohol and other drug issues and/or implement health promotion and community based interventions.
 Work is undertaken in contexts such as community based organisations, withdrawal services, residential rehabilitation services and outreach services under guidance of other practitioners and professionals, with limited responsibility and with established parameters.

-This qualification is being delivered by the Australian Institute of Flexible Learning via online and classroom-based delivery every Wednesday from 5.30pm to 9.30pm in Port Melbourne at the Carmelite Room, St. Joseph’s Hall.
+This qualification is being delivered by the Australian Institute of Flexible Learning via online and classroom-based delivery every Wednesday from 5.30pm to 9.30pm (TBC) in Port Melbourne at the Carmelite Room, St. Joseph’s Hall.

 Click here to express an interest in this qualification